27 Club graffiti in Tel Aviv: Reception

-The artist received "much criticism" for including his own portrait among the 27 club members.
-The criticism focused on adding his portrait alongside great artists who have not crossed the age of 27.
-According to this view, if indeed it was not Kiss himself who mysteriously covered his face, the covering of his face by an anonymous vandal was therefor "just."
-Some interpret the work as depressing, and see a morbid quality to it.
+The artist received criticism focused on adding his portrait alongside great artists who have not crossed the age of 27.
 Others note the "pain which follows the disappearance of the sudden gratification of fame and the dangerous emptiness that follows."

 Over the years since its creation in 2014 the work has become known as one of Israel's must-see street artworks, and according to From the Grapevine Magazine "the most popular in Florentin."
-Some locals define it as "sensational," and as their superior version of a local "museum," demanding the municipality to "preserve it."
+Some locals define it as "sensational".